GEAR

 Examples of midi expression pedal are:

-- Behringer FCB 1010: complete midi foot control board including 2 (assignable) pedals – an alltime classics in the guitar world
+- Behringer FCB 1010: complete midi foot controller board with 2 (assignable) pedals, footswitches and even ‘analog switches’ (e.g. for changing speed on a relayed Leslie) – an alltime classics in the guitar world

 Volume pedals